Tibet Adventure (14 days)

 Day 8/Mon: Shigatse – Lhasa (B/L)

-This morning we tour Tashilunpo Monastery, the religious and administrative headquarters of the Panchen Lama – paramount leader of the Yellow Sect of Tibetan Buddhism.
+This morning we tour Tashilhunpo Monastery, the religious and administrative headquarters of the Panchen Lama – paramount leader of the Yellow Sect of Tibetan Buddhism.
 Visit to a local Tibetan family is also on the itinerary.

 After lunch we drive back to Lhasa via a different route – better paved Northern Route (295 km).
 Vast pastureland, barren mountain slopes, snow-capped peaks, blue skies, white clouds, scanty population, and ubiquitous prayer flags – these images combine to conjure a sense of solitude and mystery.